ryankueter/CheckValidators/README.md

 .AndIf(request => request.People.Where(person => new Check<string>(person.Email).IfNull().IfNotEmail().HasErrors()).Any(),
     "A person in the list of people did not have a valid email address") .AndIfNot(p => p.People.Where(x => x.Id > 0).Any(),
-    "You have an invalid person in your list of people.")
-.If(request => new Check<string>(request.Email).IfEquals("ryan@email.org", StringComparison.InvariantCulture).HasErrors(),
+    "You have an invalid person in your list of people") .If(request => new Check<string>(request.Email).IfEquals("ryan@email.org", StringComparison.InvariantCulture).HasErrors(),
     "The email address was set to 'ryan@email.org'") .If(request => new Check<string>(request.User).IfNotMatches("^rya", System.Text.RegularExpressions.RegexOptions.IgnoreCase).HasErrors(),